kat3samsin/portfolio/src/content/hero/index.md

 ---
-title: 'hello there. '
+title: 'hello there! '
 wave: '👋🏻'
 ---
-i'm katrina, a highly motivated front-end developer with a strong passion for continuous learning, innovation and self-development. 👩🏻‍💻
+A highly motivated front-end developer with a strong passion for continuous learning, innovation and self-development.